Rocket.Chat Air-Gapped Deployment with Docker

 nano .env

-Modify the RELEASE variable to specify the exact version of Rocket.Chat you wish to deploy.
-Refer to the Rocket.Chat releases page for a list of available stable versions.
+1. Locate the RELEASE variable and set it to exact version of Rocket.Chat you wish to deploy.
+A full list of available stable releases is on the Rocket.Chat releases page.
+For example, to set Rocket.Chat 7.5.0:

 RELEASE=7.5.0

-This option is ideal for local development or if you prefer to keep all services under a single domain, accessing your Grafana dashboard as a subdirectory (e.g., http://your-domain.com/grafana).
+This option is ideal for local development or single-domain setups, accessing your Grafana dashboard as a subdirectory (e.g., https://your-domain.com/grafana).

 To configure this, follow these steps in the .env file: